JakeKoza/WeddingWebsite/README.md

 #KozaKhoury Wedding Website

-This is the cource code for the website.
+This is the source code for the website.